MohTahsin/amazon-bedrock-agentcore-samples-hitl/01-tutorials/01-AgentCore-runtime/03-advanced-concepts/06-human-in-the-loop/README.md

 ## Overview

-This tutorial will go over how to host an agent with tools that require human approval, using Amazon Bedrock AgentCore Runtime & Amazon Nova.
+This tutorial will go over how to host an agent with tools that require human approval, using Amazon Bedrock AgentCore Runtime & Anthropic Claude Sonnet 4.5.

 ### Tutorial Details